Land-Strider/A3UEPCF/readme.md

         -   The cost of each upgrade increases globally with every purchase.
 This prevents exponential economic growth in the late game.
         -   Losing an upgraded marker reduces your total upgrade count, lowering the cost of the next upgrade.
         -   To encourage holding territory, a marker's upgrade level decreases by one if lost to the enemy.
 The level is not lost if you recapture it.
+        -   _Important Note: At the moment, this feature breaks when a leveled factory or resource is lost during game play without this mod on.
+While you can still continue playing with this mod on or off, expect broken factory or resource upgrading and income on the affected markers._
 ### Map Enhancements
 -   **Town Names on Markers:** A parameter option to append the nearest town's name to map markers (e.g., "AAF Outpost" becomes "AAF Neochori Outpost").
 This also updates related text, like convoy descriptions, for better clarity.
 -   **Shorter Emplacement Names:** An optional feature to shorten emplacement map markers to a simple icon and text (e.g., "Roadblock", "OP", "AA").
 This helps reduce map clutter, especially when combined with the town names feature.